5 Biggest Istanbul Tourist Scams To Avoid

 Written by our local expert Nicky

 Nicky, originally from the UK, is now a local in Turkey.
-She moved there for love 12 years ago and is now a specialist Turkey travel planner.
+She moved to Marmaris, Türkiye for love 12 years ago and is now your Turkey travel planner.

 Istanbul is a huge city, with a population of over 15 million and countless tourists visiting at any one time.
 Packed with amazing historical sights and attractions, a beautiful blend of old and new, and of course, plenty of shopping, great nightlife, and fantastic food to be enjoyed, this is a city that everyone must visit at least once.

 However, it’s hard to avoid the fact that a city this big is home to tourist scams.
-When visiting Turkey’s largest city, you should be aware of the main Istanbul tourist scams.
+When visiting Türkiye’s largest city, you should be aware of the main Istanbul tourist scams.
 And that’s precisely what this post will help you with.

 The regular risk of pickpocketing is increased in a city like Istanbul.
 Especially places like Sultanahmet and Taksim, where most tourists can be found milling around, distracted by the fantastic things they’re seeing, are vulnerable to this nuisance.

-However, if you want your visit to Istanbul to be as incident-free as possible, it merely comes down to being aware of the potential scams that might come your way, and therefore side-stepping them with ease.
+However, if you want your visit to Istanbul to be as incident-free as possible, it merely comes down to being aware of the potential scams that might come your way and, therefore, side-stepping them with ease.

-The Great Shoe Cleaning Debacle
+1. Great Shoe Cleaning Scammers

 You might think you’re doing an older man a favor, but he has something else on his mind.
-Harsh, but true.
+Harsh but true.

 You’re walking along, and the man in front of you drops one of his cleaning brushes.
-You shout after him, and he turns, shakes his head as if to say “silly me,” and comes back to pick up his brush.
+You shout after him, and he turns, shakes his head as if to say, “silly me,” and comes back to pick up his brush.

 He then thanks you and says that he wants to clean your shoes.
 You assume he’s doing it as a thank you, but he’s not.
 He’s about to charge you for it, and once those shoes are clean, there’s nothing you can do about it.